 (1) Expressed as a percentage of divisional sales

-Consolidated gross margins for the three months ended March 31, 2024 decreased by \$715 thousand compared to the same period last year.
-The gross margin dollar decrease is primarily related to the decrease in sales from the same quarter in the prior year.
+Consolidated gross margins for the three months ended March 31, 2025 decreased by \$385 thousand compared to the same period last year.
+The gross margin dollar decrease is primarily related to the decrease in sales.

 Fluids Distribution Division